Sonia Gandhi

-Sonia Gandhi (/hi/, /it/; /it/; born 9 December 1946) is an Indian politician.
+Sonia Gandhi (/hi/, /it/; /it/; born 9 December 1946) is an Italian-born Indian politician.
 She is the longest-serving president of the Indian National Congress, a big-tent liberal political party, which has governed India for most of its post-independence history.
 She took over as the party leader in 1998, seven years after the assassination of Rajiv Gandhi, her husband and a former Prime Minister of India, and remained in office until 2017 after serving for twenty-two years.
 (Note: Sources.)
 She returned to the post as interim president in 2019 and remained the President for another three years until 2022.

+She married into the politically powerful Nehru-Gandhi Family of India, which has been associated with the Indian National Congress.
+(Note: Encyclopædia Britannica mentions the family's association with the Congress Party of India. feature.

+The confusion between the Gandhi family and any connection to Mahatma Gandhi has been the subject of a fact check by Business Standard & Dainik Bhaskar, mentions by Reuters, The Guardian, Los Angeles Times, a special article by DNA India, and has been the subject of consistent political controversy, with statements by Narendra Modi, Uma Bharti, and M Venkaiah Naidu.
+The latter comments specifically pertaining to Sonia Gandhi.)
 Born in a small village near Vicenza, Italy, Gandhi was raised in a Roman Catholic family.
 After completing her primary education at local schools, she moved for language classes to Cambridge, England, where she met Rajiv Gandhi, and later married him in 1968.
 She then moved to India and started living with her mother-in-law, the then-Prime Minister of India, Indira Gandhi, at the latter's New Delhi residence.
 Sonia Gandhi, however, kept away from the public sphere, even during the years of her husband's premiership.